CraigKelly/twivility/README.md

-# Twvility README
+# Twivility README

-This is the twvility.com project.
+This is the twivility.com project.

 ## Quick intro